Ex-Senate employee pleads guilty to theft of personal data

 WASHINGTON (AP) — A former congressional staffer has pleaded guilty to five federal offenses that stem from illegally posting online the home addresses and telephone numbers of five Republican senators who backed Brett Kavanaugh's Supreme Court nomination.

-The Justice Department says 27-year-old Jackson A. Cosko could face a prison term of at least 30 months and as much as 57 months.
+The Justice Department said in statement Friday that 27-year-old Jackson A. Cosko could face a prison term of at least 30 months and as much as 57 months.
+The offenses included making public restricted personal information, computer fraud, witness tampering and obstruction of justice.

-Cosko was formerly employed in the office of Sen. Maggie Hassan, a New Hampshire Democrat.
+Cosko was formerly employed as a computer systems administrator in the office of Sen. Maggie Hassan, D-N.H.
+The position gave him "intimate knowledge of, and broad access to" the computer systems in Hasan's office, according to court records.

-The statement says Cosko admitted he had been angry about his termination from the job in May 2018 and he broke into a Senate office on at least four occasions to carry out "an extensive computer fraud and data theft scheme."
+He was fired from the job in May 2018 for what Hassan's office said was failing to follow office procedures and his access to the senator's office and her computer systems was terminated.
+"We did not have reason to believe that he posed a risk," a spokesman for Hassan said last year.

+But court records said Cosko was angry over the termination and he began an "extensive computer fraud and data theft scheme that he carried out by repeatedly burglarizing Senator Hasan's office."

 Cosko is scheduled to be sentenced in Washington on June 13.